rajeski/rajeski/README.md

 This is a work-in-progress draft which is currently being crafted...

+## Analytical, Organizational Change and Leadership | Guiding resourceful humans with integrity and strategic-management | Lifelong Learner

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...